In a recent interview with the Golf Channel’s Kelly Tilghman, Arnold Palmer shared some of the wisdom gained from his long and illustrious career.

 When talking about game improvement, he tells us that in his day golf was far simpler.
 In his opinion, the modern player makes the golf swing far too complicated.
 Today’s golfer has a multitude of swing analysis and practice drills for every inch of the swing, taking the focus away from more important areas.
 The way he learned the game was simple: practice the fundamentals of golf and the rest will follow.

-Jack Nicklaus says the same, and if you”ve ever watched any of his teaching videos, the focus is mostly on perfecting the fundamentals and a good pre-shot routine.
+Jack Nicklaus says the same, and if you”ve ever watched any of his teaching videos, the focus is mostly on perfecting the fundamentals of golf and a good pre-shot routine.

 He said in his book, Golf, My Way: